-David and I drove into town and I treated him to lunch back at the Bistro, washed down with homemade berry lemonade.
-Sitting outside in the shady back garden, we joined a couple of David’s friends, one whom I had met when playing volleyball the last time I was back.
+David and I drove into town and I treated him to lunch back at the bistro, washed down with homemade berry lemonade.
+Sitting outside in the shady back garden, we joined a couple of David’s friends, one who I had met when playing volleyball the last time I was back.
 Another familiar face.

 One of the reasons Denman Island is so special is because of the people.
 And the community spirit that brings them all together.

-A short hiking trail through second growth forest led down to the inviting waters of Graham Lake.
+A short hiking trail through a second-growth forest led down to the inviting waters of Graham Lake.
 A wooden dock jutted out into the water, built and maintained by the local community and a popular meeting spot in summer.